+Package Management

-Package Management Here you can install or remove software packages on the node.
-Upload Package allows you to install a package file from your computer.
-Download Package allows you do retrieve a package over the Internet from the AREDN® website.
-Clicking Refresh will update the list of packages available for download, but try to avoid updating this list unless you absolutely require it.
-The package information database is stored locally and will use quite a bit of storage space.
-Under normal circumstances it is rare to require a package refresh.
+Here you can install or remove software packages on the node.
+Upload Package allows you to install a package file by uploading it from your computer to your node.
+Download Package allows Internet-connected nodes to retrieve a package from the AREDN® website.
+Clicking Refresh will update the list of packages available for download.